It’s Your School, Be Involved…

 New Cadet Orientation

-The ultimate goal of NSO is to facilitate a successful transition to the first year of college, improving academic and tactical success and student retention.
+The ultimate goal of NSO is to facilitate a successful transition to the first year of school, improving academic and tactical success and student retention.

-- Teach cadets to embrace the uniqueness of VFMC
+- Teach cadets to embrace the uniqueness of VFMAC.

-- Help students and families identify behaviors, resources, and support that lead to success at VFMC
+- Help students and families identify behaviors, resources, and support that lead to success at VFMAC.

 Honor Code of Conduct